WenlanzZ/dimension/README.md

 modified_legacyplot(results$Changepoint$bcp_post, annotation = 10)
 ```

+## Using the dimension package
+Click on this [link](https://rpubs.com/WenlanzZ/578132) to the vignettes for details.

 ## IPF single cell altas anlysis
-Click on this [link](https://rpubs.com/WenlanzZ/578132) to see a workflow to include dimension in single cell RNA-Seq analysis with Seraut.
+Click on this [link](https://rpubs.com/WenlanzZ/581839) to see a workflow to include dimension in single cell RNA-Seq analysis with Seraut.